Fiona Kennedy: Career

 Kennedy's TV appearances include the 1971 series The Witch's Daughter, Sutherland's Law and Mauro the Gypsy, made for the Children's Film Foundation and released in 1972, four series of Record Breakers on BBC1 and the New Year Show with Sir Trevor MacDonald.
 She also presented Behind the Scenes at Monarch of the Glen.
 She has also appeared on BBC TV's Songs of Praise as a singer.
+In 1985, Kennedy attempted to represent the UK in the Eurovision Song Contest with the song So Do I, performed as a duet with Mike Redway.
+The song placed equal last in the televised A Song for Europe contest.

 She had a role in the 1973 film The Wicker Man, in which she played Holly Grimmond.

 Her production The Kist has enjoyed 5 star reviews at The Edinburgh Festival Fringe and has also been performed in Aberdeen, Glasgow and New York.

 She has recorded several albums including Maiden Heaven and Coming Home.
 Her 2017 album Time to Fly includes songs co-written with Beth Nielsen-Chapman and duets with Ross Wilson of Blue Rose Code.

 Kennedy sang for Queen Elizabeth II on a number of occasions and performed at the G8 Summit at Edinburgh Castle.
 She has sung at the first NATO Burns Supper in Brussels, performed at Celtic Connections and Transatlantic Sessions on BBC 2, touring with Runrig, hosted television programmes for PBS in America, narrated Peter and the Wolf and The Snowman with the RSNO, presented Live at The Lemon Tree for BBC Scotland with Phil Cunningham, and narrated The Three Ships with Sir Tony Robinson, composed by Paul Mealor.
 She has acted in a number of plays including Alfie in the West End and Ane Satyre of the Thrie Estaites at the Edinburgh International Festival.

 A visit to Ellis Island inspired her own production The Kist, which appeared at the Edinburgh Fringe Festival, as well as at venues in Scotland, London and New York.
 She collaborates regularly with writer and director John Bett including ten years of Nae Ordinary Burns Supper.

 Kennedy is a Deputy Lord Lieutenant of Aberdeenshire.
 She is Honorary President of VSA, and is the Patron of charities including FROM Scotland (Famine Relief for Orphans in Malawi), Speakeasy, St Margaret’s Braemar, Jazzartuk and Pitlochry Festival Theatre.
-In addition, she is a Trustee of the University of Aberdeen's Development Trust and an Ambassador for London Scottish Rugby Club.
+In addition she is an Ambassador for London Scottish Rugby Club.